Associate Dean and Director, Whittier Scholars Program, Whittier College, 2017 – present

 “Displaced Text: Isabella Bird, Travel Narrative, and the Age of Reproducible Photography”—British Women Writers Conference, University of Wisconsin, Madison (April 2002)

-Nineteenth century British literature and culture, critical digital pedagogy, postcolonial studies, digital humanities, feminist criticism, and nonfiction.
+Critical digital pedagogy, Nineteenth century British literature and culture, digital humanities, and feminist criticism/activism.

-#TvsZ is an award-winning massive open online game (MOOG) originating on Twitter which engages students in transnational, collaborative, and transmedia storytelling.
-It’s decentralized format and open learning ethos blurs the boundaries between teacher, community, and student and brings up moments of productive risk that foster network fluencies, and critical digital citizenship.
-The game is a collaborative effort involving Pete Rorabaugh, Maha Bali, Janine De Blaise, Christina Hendricks, JR Dingwall, and Lizzie Finnegan.
+- #TvsZ is an award-winning massive open online game (MOOG) originating on Twitter which engages students and community members in transnational, collaborative, and transmedia storytelling.
+Its decentralized format and open learning ethos blurs the boundaries between teacher, community, and student and brings up moments of productive risk that foster network fluencies and critical digital citizenship.
+The game was invented by Jesse Stommel and Pete Rorabaugh, and has become a collaborative effort led by myself, Pete Rorabaugh, Maha Bali, Janine De Baise, Christina Hendricks, JR Dingwall, and Lizzie Finnegan.
 Recent hosted versions: June 2014, November 2014, February 2015, April 2015.

-Steering Committee Member, JASNA Annual Convention 2017, Huntington Beach, CA.
+Steering Committee Member, JASNA Annual General Meeting 2017, Huntington Beach, CA.

-Founder and Director, Digital Liberal Arts Center, Whittier College, 2013-present.
+Founder and Director, Digital Liberal Arts Program, Whittier College, 2013-present.

 Member, Educational Resources Committee, 2015-present.

-Digital Humanities Summer Institute participant— Visualising Information: Where Data Meets Design (June 2015), Out-of-the-Box Text Analysis (June 2014), Large Project Planning Workshop (June 2013), University of Victoria.
+Digital Humanities Summer Institute participant— Digital Public Humanities (June 2017), Visualising Information: Where Data Meets Design (June 2015), Out-of-the-Box Text Analysis (June 2014), Large Project Planning Workshop (June 2013), University of Victoria.

 FemTechNet member, 2014-present.

 Austin College Digital Humanities Colloquium—Austin College, February 2013.
-This working conference, coordinated by NITLE (National Institute for Technology in Liberal Education), fosters collaborations among liberal arts colleges working in digital humanities.
+This working conference, coordinated by NITLE (National Institute for Technology in Liberal Education), fostered collaborations among liberal arts colleges working in digital humanities.

-Co-Editor, Victorian Poetry and Poetics in Context – this digital humanities site aims to become a major digital scholarly resource for Victorian poetry research.
+Co-Editor, Victorian Poetry and Poetics in Context – this digital humanities site aims to become a digital scholarly resource, written by undergraduate and graduate students, for Victorian poetry research.
 Hosted by University of Victoria.

 “First Impressions at the Ball”—invited lecture on Jane Austen’s Pride and Prejudice for Whittier College Language and Culture Summer Immersion Program, July 2012

-NEH Summer Seminar for College and University Teachers, University of Missouri, Columbia—participant in “Jane Austen and Her Contemporaries” lead by Devoney Looser, June & July, 2012
+NEH Summer Seminar for College and University Teachers, University of Missouri, Columbia—participant in “Jane Austen and Her Contemporaries” led by Devoney Looser, June & July, 2012

 Member, Whittier Scholar’s Council, Whittier College, 2011-present